Prevention of Global Warming

 The Group’s refineries and plants are pursuing energy conservation through measures such as increasing the number and efficiency of heat exchangers and introducing higher efficiency rotary equipment.

-Meanwhile, our crude oil refining energy consumption intensity worsened by 0.28 points from the previous fiscal year to 9.20 (oil equivalent consumption volume (kL)/crude distillation unit equivalent throughput [thousand kL]) due to the reduction in refinery operations.
+Meanwhile, our crude oil refining energy consumption intensity worsened by 0.22 points from the previous fiscal year to 9.42 (oil equivalent consumption volume [kL]/crude distillation unit equivalent throughput [thousand kL]) due to a reduction in refinery operations.

-In fiscal 2023, the Group invested around 0.61 billion yen in facilities for energy conservation.
-Going forward, we remain committed to pursuing greater energy conservation by introducing energy-saving technologies and optimizing operations at our refineries and smelters.
+In fiscal 2024, the Group invested around 0.85 billion yen in facilities for energy conservation.
+Going forward, we remain committed to pursuing greater energy conservation by introducing energy-saving technologies and optimizing operations at our refineries.

-- *Calculated in accordance with the Act on Promotion of Global Warming Countermeasures.
+- *Calculated in accordance with the Act on Promotion of Global Warming Countermeasures, taking into account electricity sold and heat sold.

 Initiatives in Research and Development